upperlinecode/CS-and-the-City-Curriculum/react/6a-react.md

 ## Launch

 So far we've seen how props can be used in React to pass data to functional components.
-This enables us to write a component once and then feed in the property data in order to show different versions of the same component.
+Passing props enables us to design and code a component one time and then feed in property data in order to show different versions of that component.

 But what if we wanted to know: